cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/vef/index.rst

    :alt: Control volume for pressure P0
    :height: 10cm

-   Control volume for pressure P0
+   Control volumes for VEF-P0

-Discretization of flux term in the Stokes equation
+Discretization of the flux term in the Stokes equation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For the Stokes equation, the flux term is